Up All Night with Rhonda Shear

 Michael Campochiaro is your typical Gen Xer: freelance writer, cynical, sarcastic, hopeful, world-renowned expert on Michelle Pfeiffer.

-Tonight, On a Very Special Episode and can be found most days at The Starfire Lounge.
+He is a contributing writer for the forthcoming book, Tonight, On a Very Special Episode and can be found most days at The Starfire Lounge.